 A series of laboratory tests were conducted at Moss Landing Marine Laboratories to examine the response linearity, operational precision and accuracy of the submitted test instruments.
 Three test baths were established and maintained at temperatures of ca. 6, 16, and 32 °C. In separate trials, instruments were exposed sequentially to salinity levels of approximately 35, 30, 25, 16, and 6 at each of these temperatures.
 The response linearity across the exposure trials was assessed by cross plotting average instrument measure against average reference measure obtained for each exposure level.
 The relative accuracy of the test instrument salinity measurements was assessed as the absolute differences between laboratory measurements of collected reference water samples and independent temperature records.
 Reference conductivities were derived from the Portasal salinity measurement and concurrent bath reference temperature measure at the time of sampling utilizing the algorithms provided in the 'Conductivity from Practical Salinity' module of Lab Assistant V2 (PDMS, Ltd).
 The accuracy of instrument temperature measurements was determined against a bath reference temperature recorded by calibrated and certified RBR TR-1060 logging thermometers.
 Two newly calibrated time-synchronized RBR TR-1060 loggers were placed at opposite ends of each laboratory bath at the depth of the instrument conductivity cell and temperature was monitored continuously at 5 second intervals from the top of the minute.
 For analysis of test results, temperature records were averaged to 1 minute intervals corresponding to the average sampling rate of the test instruments.
-Comparison of the two reference temperature logs revealed an average temperature difference of 0.005 (± 0.003) °C across the tank axis with a maximum difference of 0.019 °C during one of the 16 °C tests.
+Comparison of the two reference temperature logs revealed an average temperature difference of $0.005~(\pm~0.003)~^{\circ}\text{C}$ across the tank axis with a maximum difference of 0.019 °C during one of the 16 °C tests.
 Average stability of the bath temperatures across the 15 test runs was ± 0.0128 °C from the mean during reference sampling.
 Temperature drift associated with the time intervals of reference sampling averaged 0.0123 (\pm 0.0517) $^{\circ}$ C across all tests with a maximum drift of 0.116 °C encountered during one of the 16 °C test associated with a cooling line failure.

-Analyzed across all five salinity levels and all three temperatures, the NXIC exhibited a strong linear response to the test solutions with $R^2 = 0.9996$, standard error = 0.2225, and slope = 0.9869 (Fig. 3).
-Most of variability was observed in the conductivity measurements which had a linear response of $R^2 = 0.9997$, standard error = 0.2737, and slope = 0.987.
-The temperature response regression was $R^2 > 0.9999$, standard error = 0.0036 and slope = 1.000.
+Analyzed across all five salinity levels and all three temperatures, the AADI 4319 B exhibited a strong linear response to the test solutions with $R^2 > 0.9999$, standard error = 0.0337 and slope = 0.998 (Fig. 3).
+The conductivity and temperature sensors of the instrument responded with similar linearity and accuracy across the test conditions.
 The variance in 30 repeated measurements taken at one minute intervals for each of the laboratory trials is shown in Figure 4.
 The plots are not a measure of engineering precision as environmental conditions within the test baths did change during the sampling process.
 The variation in instrument derived measurements is plotted relative to the average standard deviation and 3-times the standard deviation upper specification limit of reference salinity, conductivity, and temperature measurements taken over corresponding time intervals for all lab tests.
 An alternative version of this figure showing a direct comparison of instrument versus reference sample variance for each individual trial is given in Appendix 1.
 Instrument offsets in salinity, conductivity and temperature were computed for each test run as the difference in the mean instrument measure from the mean reference measure for that test bath condition (Fig. 5).
-There was a slight increase in the amount of offset for salinity and conductivity measurements as the salinity of the test solutions increased.
-The mean offset in measured salinity for the 15 laboratory test conditions was -0.2180 ±0.2543 psu.
-When examined independently for conductivity and temperature, the mean offsets were -0.2882 ± 0.3303 mS/cm and -0.0073 ± 0.0034 °C, respectively.
+The offset in measured salinity ranged from -0.100 to 0.015 psu with an overall mean of -0.0244 ±0.0369 psu for all 15 treatments.
+The mean of the offsets for the conductivity and temperature sensors themselves were -0.0468 ± 0.0454 mS/cm and -0.0146 ± 0.0144 °C, respectively.